 Podcast Episodes

 - Robert Talisse – Overdoing Democracy.
-Robert Talisse, the W. Alton Jones Professor of Philosophy at Vanderbilt University, discusses democratic theory and his latest book Overdoing Democracy: Why We Must Put Politics in Its Place.
-He argues that we spoil certain social goods if we spend too much time and effort in the arena of politics and elevate political allegiances above other commitments.
+Robert Talisse, the W. Alton Jones Professor of Philosophy at Vanderbilt University, discusses democratic theory and his book Overdoing Democracy: Why We Must Put Politics in Its Place.

 - Teresa Bejan – Mere Civility.
-Is civility really a virtue, and how much civility do we really need?
-Teresa Bejan, an associate professor of political theory at the University of Oxford, answers this question and discusses her book, Mere Civility: Disagreement and the Limits of Toleration,
+Teresa Bejan, associate professor of political theory at the University of Oxford discusses whether civility is really a virtue, and how much of it really need.

 - James Poniewozik – Audience of One: Donald Trump, Television, and the Fracturing of America.
 James Poniewozik is the chief television critic for the New York Times.
-In this episode he discusses his recent book, “Audience of One: Donald Trump, Television, and the Fracturing of America,” which was listed as one of the 10 best books of the year by Publishers Weekly, one of the 50 notable works of nonfiction in 2019 by The Washington Post, and a notable book of the year by the New York Times Book Review.
+In this episode he discusses his book, “Audience of One: Donald Trump, Television, and the Fracturing of America.”